AmnTheGreat07/CST435Assignment2/MPI/README.md

 - `multiplication.py`: Python script to implement the matrix multiplication algorithm.
 - `README.md`: Instructions on how to run the MPI matrix multiplication.
 - `requirements.txt`: Required packages for the docker image.
+- `service.yaml`: Kubernetes service file for the MPI matrix multiplication.
 - `result_matrix.csv`: Result matrix after the MPI parallel computation.
 - `single_thread_result_matrix.csv`: Result matrix after the single-thread computation.
 - `test.py`: Python script to test the matrix multiplication algorithm.